 Practicum V is the fifth of the five practicum courses.
 It consists of a minimum of 44 days of on-site clinical placement.
 In addition, students will have to complete their 2-year long, minimum 30 days, in-house supervised clinical activities with the Psychological Services Unit within this period.
+Students may be required to undertake additional in-house supervised clinical work, if deemed necessary, to support their learning and to demonstrate their clinical competency.
 Through the on-site clinical placements, students will have the opportunity to learn and work under the direct supervision of experienced clinical psychologists in different settings such as public hospitals, social services agencies, and government departments.
 They will gain practical experience in working with a variety of client groups with different problems across the life span.
 The training includes supervised practice in assessment, case formulation, and treatment.
 Involvement in case conferences, workshops, seminars, or projects within the placement settings may also form part of the training.
 Students will learn the professional ethics, service contexts and rules in different settings, and acquire knowledge and skills to work effectively in different teams or structures.